-With the Postgres connector, you can use commands in a chain to perform structured query language (SQL) operations in PostgreSQL databases.
+With the Postgres connector, you can use commands in a chain to perform structured query language (SQL) operations in PostgreSQL database systems, such as Amazon® Aurora®.
 For example, with this connector, you can:

 - Execute SQL commands, including a